numiri/coax/README.md

 # alert
-Since the Microsoft acquisition of Github, I reconsidering placing the Coax project here.
+Since the Microsoft acquisition of Github, I am reconsidering placing the Coax project here.
-Contact:  Email to numiri@yahoo.com, w/ the Subject "Coax math software" <br>
+Please direct inquiries to numiri@yahoo.com, w/ the subject "Coax math software" <br>

 # coax
 Coax is a math-aware web app to  replace pencil & paper for doing algebra exercises.
 The name Coax reflects the act of "massaging" an equation into form.
 Here's a 3-minute video demo. <br>